onurcaylak/flecsph/third-party-libraries/xeos/README.md

 # XEOS library

-The purpose of this project is to create a uniform user-friendly C++ API to a variety of equations of state, from simple analytic ones such as a polytrope or an ideal gas, to more complex multi- parametric EoS tables such as [CompOSE](https://compose.obspm.fr/).
+This project aims at creating a uniform user-friendly C++ API to a variety of equations of state, from simple analytic ones such as a polytrope or an ideal gas, to more complex multi-parametric EoS tables like the ones provided by [CompOSE](https://compose.obspm.fr/).

 Use case examples: